kishannareshpal/cs50/project1/README.md

-# Project 1: Web Programming with Python and JavaScript
+# Project 1

+### Book Review
-For this project i've made a simple book review website so a user can submit and view other people's reviews.<br>
+For this project I've made a simple book review website so a user can submit and view other people's reviews.

 View brief presentation: https://youtu.be/lJ9QbbLDTbQ